 Isla de Los Micos

 Around forty-five minutes later, we arrived at our first stop – the Squirrel monkey heaven.
-Our tour guide told us to remove any earrings, hat and accessories before disembarking the boat.
-Before we’re allowed to get inside, we listened to a brief talk by the officer in charge of the place, and he stressed out about mosquito spray being harmful to the monkey.
+Our tour guide told us to remove any earrings, hats and accessories before disembarking the boat.
+Before we were allowed to get inside, we listened to a brief talk by the officer in charge of the place, and he stressed out about mosquito spray being harmful to the monkeys.

 However, we saw many people spraying their skin because there were so many blood-sucking insects hovering nearby.
 Anyway, before we even got into the centre of the meeting point which was a large clearing area, we saw many monkeys running toward the place, getting ready to be fed with some peanuts from our tour guide.